What Is a Truck Underride Accident?

 Updating the standards for rear guards on tractor-trailers and instituting new rules for side guards can save lives and should be a priority for both legislatures and trucking manufacturers.Let Us Know If You Have Been Injured in a Truck Accident

 If you or a family member has been injured in a truck underride accident or any other truck accident, or by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.